 You must disclose what driving licence type you have when applying for insurance.
 A full UK licence is the minimum requirement for most insurers, so if you don’t have this, you must apply for specialist insurance depending on what type you have.

-With a full licence, you should be able to purchase annual and temporary insurance for your vehicle, however, there are some restrictions based on previous driving penalties.
+With a full driving licence cover is available for annual and temporary insurance policies for your vehicle, however, there are some restrictions based on previous driving penalties.
 You will find that how long you’ve held your licence, as well other factors such as your address and your vehicle affect how much you pay.

 Some people apply for a provisional licence as a form of I.D. but the majority do so, so they can start learning to drive.
 Until you pass your practical test, you will have a green provisional licence; this means that anytime you are on the road, you must be supervised by a qualified driver who meets a number of requirements/